mackelab/amortized-decision-making/README.md

 # Loss-Calibration for sbi

+Code for the paper `Amortized Bayesian decision making for simulation-based models` is in the branch `paper`.

-Master thesis on "Loss-Calibration for Simulation-Based Inference" by Mila
+Master thesis on "Loss-Calibration for Simulation-Based Inference" is on the `main` branch.